codetierlist/codetierlist/docs/user/README.md

 > If you are unsure of what is considered academic dishonesty, please contact your instructor.

 ## Contact and Support
-If you have any questions about Codetierlist, please contact any of the following people:
+If you have any questions, suggestions, or just want to chat about Codetierlist, please contact any of the following people:
 - Ido Ben Haim ([ido.benhaim@mail.utoronto.ca](mailto:ido.benhaim@mail.utoronto.ca))
 - Daksh Malhotra ([d.malhotra@utoronto.ca](mailto:d.malhotra@utoronto.ca))
 - Jackson Lee ([jacks.lee@utoronto.ca](mailto:jacks.lee@utoronto.ca))